 We offer an International Practice Internship (IPI) in which students learn to assess and coach other students (in a five-session treatment model).
 These internships may be suitable for students who do not (yet) wish to become a licensed clinical psychologist or psychotherapist, but rather coach or counsellor.

 Finally, students may also apply for a research internship and our graduates also qualify for PhD student positions.

 Please note that admission to all post-master tracks is highly competitive in the Netherlands.
 Many graduates first find a non-licensed position in mental health care, where they work under supervision and gain more experience.

 Reasons to choose Clinical Psychology at Leiden University

-You will develop important skills such as diagnotics and treatment of psychological problems, but you will also develop theoretical knowledge to execute clinical research and analyse mental disorders.
-A great part of the program is dedicated to practical clinical training.
+- You will develop important skills regarding diagnostics and treatment of psychological problems, but you will also develop theoretical knowledge to execute clinical research and analyse mental disorders.
+A large part of the program is dedicated to practical clinical training.

-You will attend classes of internationally renowned researched who work in clinical practice and bring those experience in to the lecture room.
+- You will attend classes of internationally well-known researchers who work in clinical practice and bring those experience in to the lecture room.